Articles Posted in Apartment Crime

 Continue reading →

-Could this violent Decatur apartment robbery have been prevented and are justice and compensation available to the victim?
+Could this Columbus apartment shooting have been prevented, and are justice and compensation available to the victims?

-Was negligent security a factor and could this senseless shooting have been prevented?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this senseless Columbus shooting?
+Read Our Legal Take below to find out if the victims and their families may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-Residents and guests have a right to feel safe and secure while on the premises of a property.
-The Murray Law Firm questions the level of security provided at the subject property and whether this shooting may have been prevented.
+Apartment residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the apartment complex and whether this shooting may have been prevented.

-• What security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect the victim at the time of the shooting?
+• How did the intruder gain entry to the complex?
+What access controls and security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect the victims at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the owner or management of the property failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for his injuries.
+Should the facts of this matter reveal that the apartment complex owner failed to provide adequate security, the victims may seek justice and elect to pursue legal claims for their injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.